What is Brain Aneurysm?

 There are several tests and different types of scans that help in determining whether you have a Brain Aneurysm or not.

 During MRI, your doctor will ask you to lie on a table that will slide into a scanner.
 It uses radio waves and a magnetic field to create detailed images of your blood vessels and brain.
 It has the ability to detect Brain Aneurysms that are larger than 5 millimeters.
+Alternatively, your doctor may perform MRI angiography for the assessment of arteries and detecting the aneurysm.

 Treatment options for Brain Aneurysm